micmejia/bible-dump/NKJV/Deuteronomy/Deut 27.md

 And there you shall build an altar to the Lord your God, an altar of stones; you shall not use an iron _tool_ on them.

 ###### 6
-You shall build with [^a]whole stones the altar of the Lord your God, and offer burnt offerings on it to the Lord your God.
+You shall build with whole stones the altar of the Lord your God, and offer burnt offerings on it to the Lord your God.

 ###### 7
 You shall offer peace offerings, and shall eat there, and rejoice before the Lord your God.